bostjans/javaServletCore/README.md

 # javaServletCore
-Servlet Core - Component to provide some basic Servlet functionality
+Servlet Core - Component to provide some basic Servlet functionality.